 Nova Complex Showcases Breakthrough At FUTURE DATA SUMMIT

-Helsinki - October 9, 2025 - Nova Complex, a global leader in next-generation computing infrastructure, presented its innovative PowerCampus solution at the Future Data Summit, where industry leaders convened to explore "Data Centers: Shaping the Future."
+HELSINKI, Oct.
+10, 2025 (GLOBE NEWSWIRE) -- Nova Complex, a global leader in next-generation computing infrastructure, presented its innovative PowerCampus solution at the Future Data Summit, where industry leaders convened to explore "Data Centers: Shaping the Future."
 Patrick Png, Vice President of Construction, engaged in strategic discussions with European infrastructure experts, highlighting Nova Complex's cutting-edge practices and technological innovations in cross-industry computing infrastructure development, with particular focus on the company's flagship PowerCampus project - the world's first vertically integrated computing infrastructure campus currently under construction in Finland.

 Addressing key challenges in the AI-powered computing era, including energy demands, supply chain innovation, and cross-border asset management, Nova Complex has developed the PowerCampus model.
 This vertically integrated business model combines greenfield development, renewable energy, computing infrastructure equipment, global supply chains, and advanced operations and maintenance services.
 By strategically deploying wind, solar, and energy storage facilities near project sites and integrating them with local power grids, PowerCampus provides clients with stable, low-carbon, and cost-effective energy solutions while creating a sustainable commercial ecosystem that significantly enhances the carbon-neutralization and operational efficiency of computing infrastructure.